tasneemab/WebApplications/README.md

 # Applications:
 - Cryptonite: Dynamic website to stalk coins
-- Sephere Volume: WEbsite that calculates the sephere volume and draw on canvas all the impossible circles from 0 to the given radius
+- Sephere Volume: You calculate the sephere volume and draw on canvas all the impossible circles from 0 to the given radius
-- To-Do List App 1:
+- To-Do List App 1: You can add to it a list of to-dos with a specific time and date
-- To-Do List App 2:
+- To-Do List App 2: You can add tasks to do and move it to done tasks when you are finished
-- Less & More:
+- Less & More